If you find it useful, consider starring the project 💪 and/or following its author ❤️ -there's more on the way!

 There are two strategies you can follow in order to define different configurations for several environments.

 It's important to keep in mind, regardless of the strategy you use, poseup will treat any configuration with the same project name as if they were the same.
-What that means is you need to make sure that, for different configuration values, the project name in your poseup.config
+What that means is you need to make sure that, for different configuration values, the project name in your poseup.config file is distinct, otherwise things could get quite messy.
+That being said:

-that defines a different configuration as per any arbitrary number of environment variables.Focusing on the single JavaScript file strategy, a simple solution would be to do something like:
+poseup.config files and pass them to poseup depending on the one you desire to apply via the --file flag,poseup.config that defines a different configuration as per any arbitrary number of environment variables.Focusing on the single JavaScript file strategy, a simple solution would be to do something like:

 const isProduction = process.env.NODE_ENV === 'production';